mafudge/ist346-labs/lab-L/readme.md

-# Web and API's
+# Web API's application communication

 ## Goals

 - Use Squidex to create an API
 - Create a schema
+- Create and access token.
-- Demonstrate the different apu methods
+- Demonstrate the different api methods using curl

 ## Setup you environment